Troops Pull Out of Brazil capital; President Under Pressure

 ERALDO PERES, SARAH DiLORENZO

-BRASILIA, Brazil (AP) — Brazil’s president on Thursday cancelled an order to deploy the military to the streets of the capital after criticism that the move was excessive and merely an effort to hold onto power amid increasing calls for his resignation.
+BRASILIA, Brazil (AP) — Brazil’s president canceled an order Thursday to deploy the military to the streets of the capital after criticism that the move was excessive and merely an effort to hold onto power amid increasing calls for his resignation.

 In a decree published in the Official Diary, President Michel Temer revoked the order issued a day earlier, “considering the halt to acts of destruction and violence and the subsequent reestablishment of law and order.”
 On Thursday afternoon, soldiers began to leave their posts in Brasilia, according to the Defense Ministry.